-Donald Trump Does Not Know What ‘Western Style Liberalism’ Means, When Asked About Vladimir Putin’s Comments
+Donald Trump Seemingly Misconstrued Vladimir Putin’s Comments On Western ‘Liberalism’ To Refer To California

-On the same day that Donald Trump appeared completely unaware that school “busing” has been used as a way to racial integrate public schools in the United States, as Newsweek reported, Trump responded to comments by Russian President Vladimir Putin — in which Putin declared western-style liberal democracy “obsolete” — by seeming to have no idea what “western liberalism,” a common term used to describe the political philosophy underlying democracies such as the United States and United Kingdom, actually meant.
+On the same day that Donald Trump appeared completely unaware that school “busing” has been used as a way to racially integrate public schools in the United States, as Newsweek reported, Trump responded to comments by Russian President Vladimir Putin — in which Putin declared western-style liberal democracy “obsolete” — by seeming to have no idea what “western liberalism,” a common term used to describe the political philosophy underlying democracies such as the United States and United Kingdom, actually meant.

 According to Think Progress, the political term “liberalism” is not used to describe progressive, welfare-state social policies — as it is often used in the United States — but instead describes a belief in “individual rights, equality before the law, and democracy and consent to be governed, in contrast to a dictatorship.”